This article covers:

 If your input file is a supported file type, this symbol disappears after a short amount of time once your assets have loaded.

-If your input file is an unsupported file type, Create converts it behind the scenes so that you can use it in your project.
+If your input file is an unsupported file type, Clipchamp converts it behind the scenes so that you can use it in your project.
 This conversion step can take some time, depending on the file's size and resolution, and the CPU and graphics card of your computer.
-This might be why you have to wait longer.
+This might be why you need to wait longer.

 What if a media file is not loading at all?

-If particular video files are not loading at all, an option to try is converting them to mp4 using our Utilities tool, saving them, and then adding these files into your Create project.
+If video files are not loading at all, an option to try is to convert them to mp4 using a compressor tool (like Handbrake), save them, and then add these files into your Clipchamp video.

 What to do if the project is not loading at all

-When you open an existing Create project, sometimes a loading message appears saying "assembling pixels" and you need to wait for the project to load:
+When you open an existing Clipchamp video, sometimes a loading message appears saying "assembling pixels" and you need to wait for the project to load.

 If this message doesn't go away after a short amount of time, please try the following: